7720

 Edward Norton b.
 1764 SC (birth from 1880 Lawrence Co.
 AL Census)

-d in TN (killed by a horse) m. ?
+d Buried the 11th day of January 1817 TN (killed by a horse)

 research links